-To dry properly, paint uses four components; Additives, Binder, Filler, Solvent.
+To dry properly, paint uses four components; Additives, Binder, Filler, and Solvent.

-The effectiveness of all four will depend on the temperature in which the wet paint is applied to the surface.
+The effectiveness of all four will depend on the temperature at which the wet paint is applied to the surface.

 Understanding whether heat or cold causes paint to dry faster will help you make the best-informed decision about when to paint exteriors.